smartschat/cort/README.md

 2014, pages 2070-2081. http://aclweb.org/anthology/D/D14/D14-1221.pdf

 ## Changelog

+__Tuesday, 3 February 2015__
+Fixed a bug in the documentation: part no. in antecedent file must be with trailing 0s.

 __Thursday, 30 October 2014__
 Fixed data structure bug in documents.py.
 The results from the paper are not affected by this bug.